ai4er-cdt/geograph/docs/getting_started.rst

 Installation
 --------------

-You can install geograph via pip using
+You can install GeoGraph via pip using

 .. code-block:: shell